 I am so glad you are crocheting along with me on this colorful hexy journey!
-Now that all our motifs are attached it’s time to add our Granny Hexagon Crochet Edging.
-If you are just finding this now and want to create your own colorful blanket you can find the Granny Hexagon Pattern here and my tutorial for Joining Granny Hexagons With the Crochet Join As You Go Method here.
+Now that all our crochet hexagons and half hexagons are attached it’s time to add our granny hexagon crochet edging.
+If you are just finding this now and want to create your own colorful blanket visit my hexagon crochet blanket pattern page for a complete resource on each step.

 I debated awhile how I wanted to finish off my blanket … did I want to keep the pointed edges of the hexagons in my edging or fill them in to make a straight edge?
 In the end I decided to straighten off the edges by designing this pretty granny hexagon crochet edging that fills in those granny valleys as you work around your afghan!
 Keep in mind that I laid out my motifs in the shape of a large hexagon afghan so I didn’t have any half-hexagons to fill in, only the V-shaped valleys.

 Here’s what you need:

 - 4 colors of worsted weight yarn (shown here in Brava Worsted from KnitPicks)